giuseppeannunziata/clickclick/clickclick/core/src/net/sf/clickclick/reload/README.txt

     this is to place these two files in the classpath before the regular click-core classes.

-2) By default ReloadableClassLoader only reloads classes inside the package specified by the Page package in click.xml.
+2) By default ReloadClassLoader only reloads classes inside the package specified by the Page package in click.xml.

-    To enable dynamic replacement of classes you can programmatically call 'ReloadableClassLoader.addPackageToInclude(String package)'.
+    To enable dynamic replacement of classes you can programmatically call 'ReloadClassLoader.addPackageToInclude(String package)'.

     If you use the ReloadClassFilter, you can specify a comma seperated list of packages and classes to be loaded at initialization time.
-By specifying the initialization parameter 'includes', you can provide a list of packages and classes that will be added to the ReloadableClassLoader.
+By specifying the initialization parameter 'includes', you can provide a list of packages and classes that will be added to the ReloadClassLoader.
 In the same vain you can specify packages and classes to be excluded.

     Please note that excludes will override includes, so if you both exclude